pimbrouwers/Donald/README.md

 ## Getting Started

-> If you came looking for an ORM, this is not your light saber and may the force be with you.
+> If you came looking for an ORM, this is not your light saber.
+May the force be with you.

 Donald is a library that aims to make working with [ADO.NET](https://docs.microsoft.com/en-us/dotnet/framework/data/adonet/ado-net-overview) a little bit simpler.